League-of-Foundry-Developers/scene-packer/README.md

 ## Macros

 There are several Macros included in the `Library: Scene Packer` compendium entry.
 Each macro has a comment at the top describing its purpose.
+It is well worth having a look at what is available there.

 ## Quick Encounters